 Before I became a fertility doctor, my approach to medicine was powerfully shaped by our own battle with infertility.

-When I got to medical school, I really didn’t have any intention of becoming a reproductive endocrinologist.
+When I got to medical school, I really didn’t have any intention of becoming a reproductive endocrinologist (fertility doctor).
 But something curious happened to me along the way.
 When I was studying in the library I just happened to be studying next to a row of magazines called Fertility and Sterility, which is one of the two big journals for our field.

 I loved the elegance of the reproductive endocrinology system.
 It seemed amazing to me that you could hold a human egg basically in your hand.
 You could see sperm under a microscope, and you could see fertilization take place.

 A big influence in me wanting to become a fertility doctor was my own personal experience – and my wife’s experience – with infertility.
 We were in med school and decided it was time to try and get pregnant.
 We did what everybody does.
 We tried for a while on our own, but pretty quickly it became apparent that something was wrong.
 She went to her OB/GYN and the OB/GYN told her, “Don’t worry about it, there’s nothing really wrong.”

 We got a second opinion with a fertility doctor who was able to determine that my wife was not releasing an egg every month.
 She was not ovulating.
 So we tried medicine for that for a few months.
 And when she ovulated but didn’t get pregnant, we went for further testing.